RATING★ 9.0

 ✨ The Quick Verdict

-If you are a fan of Thriller, TV Movie, Science Fiction cinema, then Black Easter offers a standard experience that justifies its existence in the 1995 landscape.
+If you are a fan of Thriller, TV Movie, Science Fiction cinema, then Black Easter offers a fresh and engaging experience that justifies its existence in the 1995 landscape.

 👥 Target Audience